ibm-skills-network/author-workbench-knowledgebase/docs/labs/tools/cloud-ide.md

 However, there’s a simple workaround with a bash script to mimic the hot reload functionality.
 Click [here](../flutter-web-hot-restart.md) for more information on how to use this workaround.

-## Tips on Writing a Successful CloudIDE Lab
+## Tips on Writing a Successful Cloud IDE Lab

-Creating an effective CloudIDE lab requires careful planning to ensure learners have a smooth and engaging experience.
+Creating an effective Cloud IDE lab requires careful planning to ensure learners have a smooth and engaging experience.
 Below are key tips to enhance the structure and learning outcomes of your lab.

 ### 1. Provide an overview of the final application early
 If your lab involves building an application, include an overview within the first few pages.
 This helps learners understand the end goal and visualize what they will achieve by the end of the lab.